EtherCD/Source/README.md

 ### Aether

-This is for my PC Configuration, with plasma6
+This is my PC Configuration, with plasma6

 `I should definitely make the plasma6 configuration reproducible`